 The image below shows the position of the 'docking station' highlighted on an enlargement of part of a photo of Moldavia.

-The photo on the left below is a magnified part of the previous image showing the dial of the telegraph on Moldavia.
-That on the right is a Chadburn's docking telegraph - not quite the same but the only one I can find online showing this type of telegraph although there are literally thousands of photos of the standard engine room telegraph.
+The photo below is a magnified part of the previous image showing the dial of the telegraph on Moldavia.
+The second image shows a Chadburn's docking telegraph - not quite the same but the only one I can find online showing this type of telegraph although there are literally thousands of photos of the standard engine room telegraph.
 Ship's telegraphs were often referred to as 'Chadburns' after the Liverpool company that pioneered the devices from 1872.

 Based on observation of other photos of Moldavia, this photo must have been taken abreast of the aft mast on the main deck.
 The lower lifeboat may in fact be a float or have canvas sides that have to be raised after being launched.
 One of the problems with having sufficient lifeboats for all passengers carried aboard ship, which was a requirement after the findings of the enquiry into the loss of life on Titanic, was the space taken up on deck and folding or collapsible lifeboats saved space.
 In fact Titanic had 4 collapsible Engelhardt lifeboats so this was not a new idea.